You may talk to a specialist before surgery. They will ask about overall health or previous reactions to anesthesia.

 Leading up to your procedure:

-Take medications prescribed by your doctor.
+Take any medicine recommended by your doctor.

 Description of Procedure

 Medicine may be given to help calm you.
 The area will be cleaned with a special liquid.
 A medicine may be applied to the skin or injected into the area.
 It will numb the area before the regional anesthesia is put in.

 The doctor will locate the nerve cluster.
 The needle will be inserted through the skin to the nerves.
 The medicine will be released into the nerve.
 It will affect the nerve and area of the body that nerve controls; for example:

 Epidural and spinal injections are placed near the spinal canal.
 They can block sensation in the entire lower body.